Please Entertain This Thought –

 Mary holds a B.A. in Honours English and an M.A. in Journalism from the University of Western Ontario, London.
 After graduation, Mary was a reporter for the Exeter Times-Advocate and reviewed shows at Huron Country Playhouse.

-Mary and her husband, Victor, always made their home in Grand Bend or in that area of Ontario.
+Mary and her husband, Victor, always made their home in Grand Bend or around that area of Ontario.
 But during the Covid-19 pandemic, they moved to beautiful, historic Port Hope.
 Victor is an artist who paints in oil and acrylic.
 As well, he does scenic photography.

 Their daughter Chelsey is a social worker.
-She, her husband, Jonathan, and their two children, make their home in Northumberland County.
+She, her husband, Jonathan, and their two children make their home in Northumberland County.

 Vicki Stokes